hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

-the experimentation of this is the subject of this commit, and will not be commented on until it has incubated a bit. it is tracked with
+the experimentation of this is the subject of this commit, and will not be commented on until it has incubated a bit. it is tracked with :#compounds.
- #interp-D.

-### the "super-signature" of construction methods :interp-C
+### the "super-signature" of construction methods :the-super-singature

 in an ideal utopia of "true autonomy" the component model needs nothing more than the argument stream and a handler to construct itself from